Skip to content

 • Chalk

-The vast bulk of meth that is sold today comes from imports and clandestine labs.
-A few people will often generate modest amounts of the material in “home labs” or “stove tops,” where the product is typically cooked.
+The vast bulk of meth sold today comes from imports and clandestine labs.
+A few people often generate modest amounts of the material in “home labs” or “stove tops,” where the product is typically cooked.
 Meth is also made in cartel “super labs,” which use high-end machinery to generate the drug in greater quantities and with superior quality.

-The stimulant Ephedrine or Pseudoephedrine, which is present in certain popular over-the-counter cough and cold treatments, is often the main component in meth.
+The stimulant Ephedrine or Pseudoephedrine, present in certain popular over-the-counter cough and cold treatments, is often the main component in meth.
 Meth labs are famously hazardous due to the toxic and flammable gases and chemicals generated during the production of the drug.

 Methamphetamine Statistics